BRGM/premache/readme.md

 ## References

 ### Scientific manuscript
 Grangeon T., Vandromme R., Pak L.T., Martin P., Cerdan, O., Richet J.B., Evrard O., Souchère V., Auzet A.V., Ludwig B., Ouvry J.F.
-A toolbox for soil hydrodynamic property parameterization in agricultural catchments: implications for runoff and erosion modelling.
+Dynamic parameterization of soil surface characteristics for hydrological models in agricultural catchments.
 _Submitted to Environmental Modelling and Software_

 The PREMACHE toolbox development, functioning, as well as the experimental data used to propose default values are detailed in a specific manuscript, including the toolbox flowchart (``figure 6`` of the manuscript).
-The limitations associated with the toolbox are described in the ``section 2.4`` of the manuscript.

 ### Authors
 * PREMACHE writing: Rosalie Vandromme and Thomas Grangeon